Visual roadmaps are one of the most powerful ways to communicate where your product is headed to your team, stakeholders and customers.

-Fortunately, you can visualize everything in Aha! without having to enter the same roadmap data twice.
+Fortunately, you can visualize everything in Aha! for Product without having to enter the same roadmap data twice.
 And when your structured data changes, your roadmaps can automatically update as well - no more endless fiddling with presentations!

-There are 6 different roadmap options located under the Reports section of your account.
+There are 6 different roadmap options located under the Roadmaps section of your account.
 Each provides a different view into data within your account so you can always create the perfect visualization based on your needs and target audience.

 Adding new items or manipulating existing ones quickly brings your roadmap to life while the structured data is automatically updated behind the scenes for additional reporting or roadmapping needs.

 For full details on how to create your own starter roadmap, refer to our document on the Starter roadmap.

 The Roadmaps > Portfolio roadmap is one of the most important roadmap visualizations in Aha! for Product as it allows you to visualize your roadmap across your entire product portfolio.
 This roadmap provides a single place to view all of the releases across the products in your portfolio as well as their connection to your strategic initiatives.

 You can also visualize how the product releases contribute towards your product line initiatives through the ability to roll up strategy.
 Your product releases will appear as dots at the product line level in initiative swim lanes based on the connection between your product and product line strategy.